anibrata/NKHER/assignment2/assignment2.md

 JOB 1 --> Input Records -> 156215, Key Value Pairs -> 1531520, Output -> 41788 reduce o/p rec
 JOB 2 --> Input Records -> 156215, Key Value Pairs -> 1531520, Output -> 116759 reduce o/p rec

-3. 116759 distinct pairs.
+Answer 3.
+116759 distinct pairs.

-4. Pair with highest PMI value is (meshach, shadrach) and its PMI value is 4.047594697476721.
+Answer 4.
+Pair with highest PMI value is (meshach, shadrach) and its PMI value is 4.047594697476721.
 Having a large PMI between these two terms signifies that when you see either word you know more about the probability of seeing the other word.
 Or seeing "meshach" gives you highest information about seeing "shadrach".
 There are other Pairs also that have similar values which are :
 (meshach, abednego) and (abednego, shadrach)

+Answer 5.

-5. TOP THREE WORDS WITH CLOUD
+TOP THREE WORDS WITH CLOUD

 (cloud, tabernacle) 1.803635857731193
 (cloud, glory) 1.476112742132996